awsdocs/aws-codeartifact-user-guide/doc_source/list-repos.md

 Use `list-repositories-in-domain` to get a list of all the repositories in a domain\.

 ```
-aws codeartifact list-repositories-in-domain --domain my-domain --domain-owner 123456789012 --max-results 3
+aws codeartifact list-repositories-in-domain --domain my_domain --domain-owner 123456789012 --max-results 3
 ```

-The output shows that some of the repositories are owned by different AWS accounts\.
+The output shows that some of the repositories are administered by different AWS accounts\.

 ```
 {